openaq/aqi-hub/docs/indices/kuwait.md

 ```

-After all sub-indices for a station are computed the maximum sub-index value is taken as the final KAQI value for a given station.
+After all sub-indices for a station are computed, the maximum sub-index value is taken as the final KAQI value for a given station.

 ```tex
 KAQI = {Max}(SI_{PM_{2.5}}, SI_{PM_{10}}, SI_{NO_{2}}, SI_{SO{2}}, SI_{O_{3}}, SI_{CO})
 ```

-## Example

 ## References